Inside: How to Teach Shape Recognition to Preschoolers with Fun Activities with Free Printable

 I decided to put together my own collection of shape recognition activities by doing a little searching.

-After weeding out the results, I came up with 16 ideas that I knew would be perfect.
+After weeding out the results, I came up with over 16 ideas that I knew would be perfect.
 Not only are they fun, but they involve building other skills, too.
 I always love that!

 So put away those flashcards, my friends.
 These fun activities will help your preschoolers learn to identify circles, triangles, squares, rectangles, and ovals.